damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

 <details>
   <summary>Click to see the guideline!</summary>

-- **Definition:** *An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify the layout of circuit diagram, Printed Circuit Board (PCB) and Schematic diagram.*
+- **Definition:** *An editable file format is a standard way that information is encoded for storage and allows the makers to study, modify the layout of the circuit diagram, Printed Circuit Board (PCB), and Schematic diagram.*

  ```
 To reuse a electrical design, it should provide information consist of: